Free Confidential Consultation

 • Robbery: Taking something of value through force or threat of force and violence, creating fear within the victim.

-• Burglary: Unlawful entry onto property to commit felony or theft.
+• Burglary: Unlawful entry onto property to commit a felony or theft.

 • Motor vehicle theft: Theft or attempt to steal a motor vehicle.